nervosnetwork/ckb-light-client/README.md

 [GitHub Actions]: https://github.com/nervosnetwork/ckb-light-client/workflows/CI/badge.svg
 [Codecov]: https://img.shields.io/codecov/c/gh/nervosnetwork/ckb-light-client/develop

-## How to connect testnet
+## How to run

-1. Run your own full node, this is an optional step, you may use the public testnet bootnodes instead.
+1. Run your own full node, this is an optional step, you may use the public bootnodes instead.

 Download ckb [v0.106.0 or above](https://github.com/nervosnetwork/ckb/releases/tag/v0.106.0), init and run ckb in a new folder:
 ```
-ckb init -c testnet
+ckb init -c mainnet
 ckb run
 ```